Differentiating Continuous Delivery from Continuous Deployment

 - Performance, uptime, and scalability

-Our product OpsMx Enterprise for Spinnaker not only checks all these boxes not only meets all the above-mentioned criteria but also provides you an added layer of intelligence called Autopilot, that leverages Machine learning algorithms to give you a risk-free and trouble-free deployment experience.
-We at OpsMx can implement it for your DevOps team in less than 15mins.
-In addition, OpsMx provides 25+ sample pipelines for free so that any organization can start deploying into their target environment on their Day-1 of operation.
+The OpsMx Enterprise for Spinnaker not only checks all the boxes but also provides an extra layer of intelligence called Autopilot.
+By leveraging Machine Learning algorithms, Autopilot offers a risk-free and seamless deployment experience.
+And if you are just getting started with your CD pipeline journey, no need to fret!
+Our expert engineers at OpsMx can help you implement it in less than 15 minutes.
+Additionally, OpsMx offers 25+ sample pipelines for free so that any organization can get started with deploying into their target environment from Day-1 of operation.
+Excited?

 Keep up to date with OpsMx